bhatiasanjay01/QuantiEdge-CEM/START_HERE.md

 - **Use email/password instead** - it works perfectly!

 ### Emails not sending?
-- Check that you're signed in
+- ✅ Make sure you're signed in to the CRM
-- Verify recipient email is valid
+- ✅ Verify recipient email is valid
-- Check spam folder for received emails
+- ✅ Check spam folder for received emails
+- ✅ No server setup needed - uses Supabase Edge Functions

 ---